Bowling Centers-Which Attraction Is Next?

 If you have unique attractions, ensure they are integrated into your party packages.
 Whether you’ve chosen an adult-themed attraction, one that’s kid-friendly, or something that appeals to all, focus on making those offerings available to party attendees via package deals.

-A technique I’ve seen work well takes place during the selling process of a party.
+A technique I’ve seen work well involves the selling process of a party.
 The item is automatically added to the event.
-Train staff, to ask questions such as, “Would you like a $10 or $20 game card for each person in the party?” or, “Would you like one game of laser tag or two?”
+Train staff to ask questions such as, “Would you like a $10 or $20 game card for each person in the party?” or, “Would you like one game of laser tag or two?”

 Know the value of your new attraction, and don’t be afraid to charge accordingly.
-You’ve added an experience to your location, and the value is created in the memories created for your guests.
+You’ve added an experience to your location, and the value is created in the memories your guests make.

 So… what’s next for your center?